gruntwork-io/docs/docs/foundations/accounts/add-account.md

 - A `<DESIRED-ACCOUNT-NAME>` folder in the root of your `infrastructure-live` repository containing configurations necessary to deploy the Gruntwork account baselines into the new account
 - A new OIDC role required to install the baseline and enable Gruntwork Pipelines to run within the new account

-When you merge this pull request, Gruntwork Pipelines will automatically deploy the Gruntwork account baselines into the new account.
+When you merge this pull request, Gruntwork Pipelines will automatically deploy the Gruntwork account baselines into the new account and provision a role that Pipelines can assume to deploy resources into this account.
 Once this process completes, you may access your account and leverage Gruntwork Pipelines to make any further changes to the infrastructure in your new account.

 <!-- ##DOCS-SOURCER-START
 {
   "sourcePlugin": "local-copier",
-  "hash": "0ace0188367ffd185cd6c133a866d9e7"
+  "hash": "670b3052d7a0b330e817de27ad6d29f8"
 }
 ##DOCS-SOURCER-END -->